jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+okay so it appears to be :placeholder="localPlaceholderB" and/or
+:data-dirty="textLineBDirty"

 on the first input there was also a stray class but i don't think that mattered because i can't find any associated css...

 looks like the class is fine... so maybe data-line? or handlers...
 But i'm optimisitic